JamFfm/PHMeasureADS1115/README.md

 # Parameter

 ## Name
-Text as You want
+Text as You want.
+Mybe like "pH Sensor".

 ## Type
-Name of the pH Sensor Modul like PHSensorADS1x15
+Name of the pH Sensor Modul: PHSensorADS1x15

 ## ADS1x15 Address
 this is the I2C address of the ADS module.
 **Default ist 0x48.**
 If there are two or more modules with the same address you can choose a different address.
 This means you have to solder connections in a different way.
 Have a look in the ADS1x15-datasheed.
-This parameter Is rarely used.
+This parameter is rarely used.
 So in most cases entering 0x48 will do it.

 ## ADS1x15 Channel
 this is the channel you want to read.
 There are up to 4 channels called A0-A3.
-You have to connect the sensor to the channel.
+You have to connect the sensor to one of the channels.

 ## ADS1x15 Gain
 this is the amplifier of the ADS module.
-These are the selectible ranges:
+These are the selectable ranges:

-For example: Choose a gain of 1 for reading voltages from 0 to 4.09V.
+For example: Choose a gain of 1 for reading voltages from 0 to 4.09V (ok it is -4.096V to +4.096V bit negative values are scipped for now :-)).
 **Gain 1 will be the right parameter for the pH probe.**

 Or pick a different gain to change the range of voltages that are read: